 12 of the Best India Backpacking Tours and Routes

-India is undoubtedly one of the most exotic, fascinating and life changing travel destinations there is but backpacking India can be challenging, especially the first time, so taking one of the many India backpacking tours might be a good way to ensure your first trip to India is memorable for the right reasons!
+India is undoubtedly one of the most exotic, fascinating and life changing travel destinations there is but backpacking India can be challenging, especially the first time and especially for a solo female.
+So if you want don’t want to backpack India alone then taking one of the many India backpacking tours might be a good way to ensure your first trip to India is memorable for the right reasons!

 There are so many India tours it can be difficult to decide which company to go with, which places to see and which itinerary is best.
-As I’m often asked to recommend the best India backpacking tours I thought it would be helpful to put together a list of my favourites.
+As I’m often asked to recommend the best India backpacking tours I thought it would be helpful to put together a list of my favourites from the companies I know, use and trust.

 Of course, it is possible, and enjoyable, to backpack India independently, even as a solo female traveller (check out my tips for women here) But if you are looking for travel buddies, not feeling too confident or just want to relax and enjoy the trip and let the experts do the planning and navigating, then taking a group India backpacking tours is a good idea, especially if you have limited time as a tour will allow you to see the best of India without the hassle and time spent planning.